developerayyo/eportal/docs/overview.rst

     * View and print result.
     * Change password.
 * ToDo:
-    * Switch from one session or semester to another.
+    * Wizard to introduce students to all the components of their view.
-    * Add wiki-how section to their view where they can learn how their view works.
+    * Documentation on how student view works.

 Lecturers
 ^^^^^^^^^